Frequently Asked Questions (FAQ)

 Q: Why is my College or Faculty not represented in the list above in question 2?

-A: Positions from your college may be holding their own internal elections or may have been fulfilled during the Fall 2016 elections
+A: Positions from your college may be holding their own internal elections or may have been fulfilled during the Spring 2018 elections.

 Q: What other Director positions are open on the UTSU Board of Directors in this election?

 A: No other positions are open at this time.